pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

     - pulumi-releases
 ---

-Last year we released [project support for self-managed backends](/blog/project-scoped-stacks-in-self-managed-backend/), we now plan to remove support for non-project mode.
+Last year we released [project support for self-managed backends](/blog/project-scoped-stacks-in-self-managed-backend/).
+We now plan to remove support for non-project mode.

+This is to bring the DIY backend fully into alignment with the Cloud backend.
+This will bring a simplification to both the usage and implementation of Pulumi, lowering costs for both us and users.
+We've found that project mode is a significant improvement to the system experience for most users, and not worse for anyone.

 <!--more-->